Characters of Sakura Wars: Sumire Kanzaki

 An established selfish actress of great talent and self-professed star of the Flower Division, Sumire is arrogant and conceited, perhaps because she was raised as a spoiled brat, with her father and grandfather being good-hearted yet very workaholic.
 Despite her attitude, she is a skilled pilot and highly capable of wielding a naginata, and can sometimes be rather wise.
 She is a daughter born into the elite Kanzaki industrial clan, whose factory produced the Koubu.
-Her uniform is purple.
+Her uniform and kobu are purple.
 She returns in Shin Sakura Taisen Animation Series to become the overall manager for the new Teikoku Kagekidan.

 It is thought that she is named after the well-known Takarazuka member Sumire Haruno.